Is My Heat Pump Undersized? 5 Signs to Look For

 4. Excessive Use of Backup Heater

-If your system has an electric immersion or backup heater and it activates frequently in normal winter conditions, that can indicate the main heat pump is struggling to cover peak demand.
+If your system has an electric immersion or backup heater and it activates frequently in normal winter conditions, that can indicate the main heat pump is struggling and can contribute to higher electricity usage

 Occasional backup use during very cold spells is expected.